GardenGroupUO/NISP/Documentation/source/index.rst

 **If you are new to the NISP program, it is recommended try it out by running NISP live on our interactive Jupyter+Binder page before you download it.
 On Jupyter+Binder, you can play around with the NISP program on the web.
 You do not need to install anything to try NISP out on Jupyter+Binder.**

-**Click the Binder link below to try NISP out on the web!
+**Click the Binder button below to try NISP out on the web!
 (The Binder page may load quickly or may take 1 or 2 minutes to load)**

 .. image:: https://mybinder.org/badge_logo.svg